johnmanny/314projs/README.md

 # Computer Organization Topics
-This repo holds demonstrations on topics of computer organization.
-Low-level operations and demonstrations.
+This repo holds demonstrations on low-level operations and topics of computer organization.